Gyanano/RSerialDebugAssistant/README.md

 ## About

-Serial Debug Assistant is a professional-grade serial communication tool that combines the power of **Rust** with the beauty of modern **React** UI.
+RSerial Debug Assistant is a professional-grade serial communication tool that combines the power of **Rust** with the beauty of modern **React** UI.
 Whether you're debugging embedded systems, testing Arduino projects, or working with any serial device, this tool provides a seamless experience across Windows, macOS, and Linux.

 ## Features